symfony/symfony-docs/cookbook/security/login_handlers.rst

 How to Customize the Success and Failure Login Handlers
 =======================================================

-After the users successfully log in in your application, they are redirected to the proper URL according to the security configuration options.
-This is done in the :class:`Symfony\\Component\\Security\\Http\\Authentication\\DefaultAuthenticationSuccessHandler` class and Symfony defines a similar class called ``DefaultAuthenticationFailureHandler`` to handle the login failures.
+After the users successfully log in to your application, they are redirected to the proper URL according to the security configuration options.
+This is done in the :class:`Symfony\\Component\\Security\\Http\\Authentication\\DefaultAuthenticationSuccessHandler` class and Symfony defines a similar class called :class:`Symfony\\Component\\Security\\Http\\Authentication\\DefaultAuthenticationFailureHandler` to handle the login failures.

 This article explains **how to define your own login handlers** to execute